caoccao/Javet/docs/development/design.rst

 Multi-process Safety
 --------------------

 Javet is multi-process safe because it deploys the library files to ``system_temporary_directory/javet/pid`` to avoid race conditions during initialization.
-Also, Javet purges legacy libraries (at least 10 seconds old) at the beginning of the initialization.
+Also, Javet purges legacy libraries (at least 1 minute old) at the beginning of the initialization.

 Memory Leak Detection
 =====================